-A well-written email with a clear call-to-action is far more likely to move potential customers closer to conversion.
-SEO, while still the most effective long-term digital marketing strategy, takes at least six months to a year to produce results, and social media requires frequent upkeep.
+A well-written email with a clear call to action is far more likely to move potential customers closer to conversion.
+SEO, still being among the most effective long-term digital marketing strategy development services, takes at least six months to a year to produce results, and social media requires frequent upkeep.

 If a prospective client has completed a lead capture form, your company can use this to send further content marketing material reminding them of your services and offering discounts to encourage them to make a purchase.

 While we know across all devices, the average U.S. citizen spends six hours and 58 minutes online per day, there is still room for more traditional marketing methods.
 Especially for organizations with high neighborhood visibility, like landscaping services.